GageLappin119/COT-4500-Pro1/COT-4500-Pro1/src/README.txt

 1. Ensure you have Python installed (3.6 or higher).
 2. Install required dependencies (from within the src folder): pip install -r requirements.txt
 3. Change the values of the required variables in each function (within test_assignments_1.py) to ensure desired output.
       The variables that need to be given for the function to work as intended are the parameters for each function provided below.
+4. By default, each function will be turned on, change the boolean value to true to see the output for the desired algorithm
-4. In order to run program, go inside test folder and run python3 test_assignments_1.py, default values have been provided.
+5. In order to run program, go inside test folder and run python3 test_assignments_1.py, default values have been provided.

 1.1 Approximation Algorithm